Jan. 6 committee leaders blast McCarthy’s ‘baseless’ claim about Trump’s innocence

 About two weeks later, after Biden had been inaugurated, McCarthy flew to Florida to meet with Trump.
 There, they discussed helping Republicans take back the House in 2022, and McCarthy praised Trump’s popularity as having “never been stronger.”

 Since then, McCarthy has steadily increased his defense of Trump’s response to the Jan.
-6 violence and tried to walk back some of his earlier statements about Trump’s culpability.
+6 violence and tried to retract some of his earlier statements about Trump’s culpability.
 The House GOP leader in May also changed course and supported ousting Cheney, a vocal Trump critic, from her position as Republican conference chair.
 Rep. Elise Stefanik (R-N.Y.), who has embraced Trump, replaced Cheney in the No. 3 job in GOP leadership soon afterward.

 McCarthy has also intensified his attacks on House Speaker Nancy Pelosi (D-Calif.), first opposing a bipartisan commission to investigate Jan.
 6, then pulling all GOP nominees for a bipartisan committee after Pelosi blocked two of McCarthy’s picks.